 "The goals of liberal and socialist feminism differ in three main ways . . ."

-This approach makes sure you answer the question, and makes the exam easier to mark.
+This approach ensures you answer the question and makes the exam easier to mark.

 It should follow basic essay structure and include an introduction, body and conclusion.

 An introduction should explicitly state your answer and the organisation of the essay.
 For example: